Technology name

 Not provided

-Human interleukin-1 receptor antagonist—hybrid Fc fusion protein
+Human IL-1 receptor antagonist and hybrid Fc fusion protein

 Genexine Co Ltd Handok Pharmaceuticals Co Ltd